 One of the ways that children express themselves is through narratives.
 Acquiring narrative skills is crucial as young children begin to expand their use of language and communication by retelling or describing stories, experiences, or past events.
 Narrative development is directly correlated with a child’s success in school and academic achievement.

 Typically developing children commonly acquire all grammatical morphemes by age four (see chart below).
 But for children struggling with narrative language, parents may notice some delays or missing aspects in their child’s language skills.
-At Brooklyn Letters, we work with students who struggle with narrative development.
+At Manhattan Letters, we work with students who struggle with narrative development.

 Narrative Development in Children